 Use overripe bananas.
 If your bananas are not overripe, consider the tips above to quickly ripen your bananas.
 For best flavor and results, the banana peels should be black or have at least streaks of brown and black in them.
 Overripe bananas infuse more flavor and are easier to mix into the batter.

-A metal loaf pan might require more or less baking time.
-The baking time indicated in my recipe is based on my ceramic 9x5 loaf pan.
-If you are using a metal pan, your time may vary so watch closely and use the toothpick test.
+A metal loaf pan bakes most evenly.
+The baking time indicated in my recipe is based on my Wilton 9x5 loaf pan.
+I have made this same recipe countless times with my ceramic loaf pan with great results, but it bakes more evenly in my metal pan.
+If you are using a ceramic or glass pan, your time may vary so watch closely and use the toothpick test.